lsl036/STM-Multifrontal-QR-Factorization-Empowered-by-GCN/STMMQR/README.md

 `make qrtest` can get the executable file without NUMA data affinity.
 `make qrtest_numa_data` can get the executable file with NUMA data affinity.
 Then running *qrtest* and *qrtest_numa_data* will show the time of assembly and packaging.
-Typically,`./qrtest /data/sme3Dc/sme3Dc.mtx 0` and `./qrtest_numa_data /data/sme3Dc/sme3Dc.mtx 0` is the results shown in paper.
+Typically,`./qrtest /data/sme3Dc/sme3Dc.mtx 0` and `./qrtest_numa_data /data/sme3Dc/sme3Dc.mtx 0` can obtain the results of NUMA data affinity shown in paper.

 NUMA affinity of data can reduce the time of assembly and packaging.
 However, due to the opacity of the BLAS thread pool, it is difficult for us to control computationally intensive data migration, and the total time will increase slightly.